MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/autodesk-recap-photo.md

 The following tips will help you take quality photos for photogrammetry:

-- If you can, take photos in a location where lighting is consistent and doesn't cast shadows.
+- If possible, take photos in a location where lighting is consistent and doesn't cast shadows.

 - Try to keep your own shadow out of the picture.

 - Make sure that there are no moving objects in the background when you take the photos.

-- If the camera that you're using has a high dynamic range (HDR) setting, turn the feature off, and try not to adjust the exposure of your photographs while you capture images.
+- If the camera that you're using has a high dynamic range (HDR) setting, turn off the HDR feature.
+Don't try to adjust the exposure of your photographs while you capture images.

-- Take pictures about one meter apart while you circle the object.
+- Take pictures about 1 meter apart while you circle the object.

-- If you can, maintain a perpendicular location relative to the object while you take photos.
+- If possible, maintain a perpendicular location relative to the object while you take photos.

-- If the object is large, move in a lateral motion from one end of it to the other, and change the height at each pass, until you've captured all surfaces.
+- If the object is large, move in a lateral motion from one end of it to the other.
+Change the height at each pass, until you've captured all surfaces.

 ## Start a new project